Jeykobz/Jeykobz/README.md

 For more preliminary information, see the Repo! https://github.com/Jeykobz/dnn-latency-predictor

 ## Example
-Collecting benchmarks to create a micro dataset for the Nvidia A100 80GB GPU.<br />
+In the following example we learn a latency predictor for the Nvidia A100 80GB GPU.<br />

-And learning the prediction model by applying machine learning models to create regression models...
+We collect a training data set by running our micro benchmarking tool on the A100 GPU.<br />
+By using machine learning methods, our algorithm automatically trains regression models based on the collected micro training dataset.

 <p align = "center">
 <img src = "images/CMD output image.png">
 </p>

 The following graph shows the performance of the learned latency prediction model for the Nvidia A100 80GB GPU.<br /> Each point represents a sample from the collected test data set.
+The yellow line indicates the predicted latencies.

 <p align = "center">
 <img src = "images/A100 results.png">
 </p>

+Our prediction model for the Nvidia A100 GPU achieves **low median errors** of
+* **20.87%** in the low latency range (<2ms)
+* **9.46%** in the high latency range (>2ms)

+We achieve a high **correlation of 0.98** between the actual and the predicted latency and a **R-squared value of 0.96**.

 ---
 # DNN analyzer
 **(January 2021 - August 2021)**

-Deep neural networks often consume a lot of computating power and memory, making them quite challenging to be deployed on edge devices.<br />
+Deep neural networks often consume a lot of computating power and memory, making them quite challenging to be deployed on edge devices.
 Our **lightweight neural network analyzer based on PyTorch** predicts the computational requirements of a given DNN.

 Check out the repo for more details! https://github.com/TUD-UCB-Boda/dnn_analyzer